degustujacaistota/en/docs/_posts/2021-11-15-Chez_Nicholas.md

 </div></center>
 <br />&ensp;&ensp;

-#### *Panfried foie gras*
+#### *Pan-fried foie gras*

 The a la carte dish we were so excited to try at Chez Nicholas.
  Perfectly cooked foie gras of the highest quality from Toulouse, pan-fried with Cointreau liqueur.
-Accompanied with a sauce - cherry reduction and a salad of a variety of tomatoes with a vanilla Sechuan pepper vinaigrette.
+Accompanied with a sauce - cherry reduction and a salad of a variety of tomatoes with a vanilla Sichuan pepper vinaigrette.
- As a side dish beautiful eggplants, zucchini, and beans grilled in the oven.
+As a side dish, beautiful eggplants, zucchini, and beans, grilled in the oven.
  A fantastic composition, full of flavors, textures, and aromas.
  The Order was awarded, of course. _5&nbsp;[eggplants]._
 <center><div style="width:85%">
 <img src="{{site.img_url}}/assets/img/posts/Ni_foie_gras.jpg" alt="On a flat, white, square plate lies